Updated July 26, 2023

 #3 – Telephone and Internet Expenses

 Some expenses are prepaid through a mobile phone plan, while others are post-paid, where the expenses are paid the following month.
-In both these cases, expenses are to be adjusted for the current period keeping in mind the accrual system of accounting.
-For instance, if there is a pre-paid plan and $100 is paid in December 2018 for the month of January 2019, the expenses should be charged to the Profit and Loss Account for the month of January 2019.
+In both cases, the expenses are adjusted for the current period, following the accrual accounting system.
+For example, if $100 is paid in December 2018 for a pre-paid plan covering January 2019, the expenses should be charged to the Profit and Loss Account for January 2019.
 Similarly, if expenses are related to December 2018 and paid in January 2019 through a postpaid plan, they should be charged to the P & L in December.

 #4 – Office Supplies

-Expenses incurred on purchasing office supplies are operating expenses.
-Office supplies include paper, printing cartridges, stamp pads, pens, pencils, stapler, pins, envelopes, etc. These are administrative expenses incurred by the organization.
-One method of accounting is to treat all office supplies as expenses.
-Another method is to record the unused supplies in an asset account and as and when they are used, charge them to an expense account.
-Generally, when the amount of office supplies used is small, the amount is debited to expense without treating it as an asset.
-Office supplies should also be adjusted for prepaid expenses.
+Operating expenses include the expenses incurred on purchasing office supplies.
+Office supplies include paper, printing cartridges, stamp pads, pens, pencils, staplers, pins, envelopes, etc. The organization incurs these administrative expenses.
+One method of accounting involves treating all office supplies as expenses.
+Another method entails recording the unused supplies in an asset account and charging them to an expense account as and when they are used.
+Generally, when the amount of office supplies used is small, it is debited to expense without treating it as an asset.
+Prepaid expenses should be adjusted for office supplies as well.

-Operating expenses are debited to the Profit and Loss Account.
-But, care should be taken that these expenses are adjusted for prepaid expenses and outstanding expenses.
+The Profit and Loss Account debits operating expenses, but one must adjust these expenses for prepaid and outstanding expenses.
 Calculating operating expenses accurately is essential to ensure the reliability of the resulting profit figure.
 Typically, organizations create a budget for operating expenses at the beginning of a period and compare it with the actual operating expenses.

 This is a guide to the Operating Expense Example.
 Here we discuss the overview and example of Operating Expense with a detailed explanation.
 You can also go through our other suggested articles to learn more –